The Listening Art Historian (May 30, 2013)

 The paper discussed several interrelated aspects of the relationship between sound and representation: visual signifiers of sound (objects, substitutions for speech-acts, and non-verbal communicators, such as physiognomics and gesture); silence as a function, theme, and attribute, and as a dysfunction, limitation, and abstraction of images; silence as a signifier of religious reflection; silence as a condition of stillness; the percipient/audient’s reception of silence in images and of silent images in the context of noise; and the visualization of silence and sound in other works, such as Fra Angelico’s The Annunciation (1438-45) and Guercino’s Semiramis Receiving Word of the Revolt of Babylon (1624).
 It was observed that some paintings are quieter than others.

-At the close of the presentation the audience listened to The acoustic Angelus, a conjectural audio representation of what Millet’s painting might sound like.
+At the close of the presentation the audience listened to An Acoustic Angelus, a conjectural audio representation of what Millet’s painting might sound like.